Skip to main content

 Low Impact Development (LID) Practices

 LID is an approach to land development (or re-development) that works with nature to manage stormwater as close to its source as possible.
-LID employs principles such as preserving and recreating natural landscape features, minimizing effective imperviousness to create functional and appealing site drainage that treat stormwater as a resource rather than a waste product.
+LID employs principles such as preserving and recreating natural landscape features, minimizing effective imperviousness to create functional and appealing site drainage that treat stormwater as a resource rather than a waste product

 Urban development results in many changes that can impact stormwater runoff quality and quantity.
 To meet the treatment requirements needed to protect downstream lakes and rivers, tools such as LID practices may be used in combination with traditional stormwater best management practices.

 Orange County has developed an LID manual to educate and guide applicants that may need to use these practices to meet treatment requirements of their project.
+Phase 2 of the manual is currently underway to add more practices and will be completed by the end of 2026.

 Photo of a tree inside a retention drain

-Accelerated Transportation Safety Program
+Accelerated Transportation Safety Program (ATSP)

 Photo of bus approaching and empty bus stop